GlacieTeam/Glacie/README.md

 - Download the release and unzip the zip package, the click `LaunchMinecraft.bat` to inject `Glacie.dll` into the client.

 # Precautions
-- If you are using [**Endstone**](https://github.com/EndstoneMC/endstone) mod loader, do not install any addon on your server.
-Addons and Glacie are not compatible on [**Endstone**](https://github.com/EndstoneMC/endstone) mod loader, and there will be problems when used at the same time.
 - If you are using [**Endstone**](https://github.com/EndstoneMC/endstone) mod loader, you must set `block-network-ids-are-hashes=true` in `server.properties` manually (the default value is `true`), otherwise players from different versions will not be able to see any blocks.
 > We highly recommend using [**LeviLamina**](https://github.com/LiteLDev/LeviLamina) mod loader instead.